BenMoon/LabSoft/README.md

 Installation:

 Up to now there's now setup.py or anything.
 Just copy the files in a directory of your choice and run FTIR.py file.

+# PowerMeter
+Software for acquiring data from Gentec Maestro using its Ethernet interface.